teodimache/etlbox/ETLBoxDocu/articles/getting_started.md

 ## Creating your own task

 It is possible to create your own tasks.
-If you are in need for further details, please give me some feedback via github (open an issuee) and
+If you are in need for further details, please give me some feedback via github (open an issue) and
 I will happily give you detailled instructions how to do so.